Sticktron/g0blin/README.md

 ## much love

-Siguza, Ian beer, windknown, Luca Todesco, Xerub; tihmstar the legend for reaching out and coming in with the clutch sandbox save and being an awesome guy; Powerful Saurik for Cydia and answering my questions and being a boss; Abraham Masri for reaching out and answering my n00b questions; PsychoTea for his patchfinder mods and kernel helpers, ARX8x, ninjaprawn, DrTC, ... if I've left you out just let me know :)
+Siguza, Ian beer, windknown, Luca Todesco, Xerub; tihmstar the legend for reaching out and coming in with the clutch sandbox save and being an awesome guy; Powerful Saurik for Cydia and answering my questions and being a boss; Abraham Masri for reaching out and answering my n00b questions; uroboro, Psycho Tea, ARX8x, DrTC, ... if I've left you out just let me know :)

 I am extremely grateful for everyone whose open-source/public contributions to iOS research and tools made it possible for somebody with my unqualified skillset to pull this off.
 Peace!